mnelson4/printmyblog/readme.txt

 == Changelog ==

 = 2.5.0 May 25, 2020 =
-* Allow including draft posts in printouts
+* Add printing draft posts
 * Fix frontend print buttons so they work for drafts too
 * Fix copying HTML for iOS devices
 * Fix printing private and password-protected posts when using frontend print buttons